‘The big player’

 Don’t get comfortable – it is easier for a business to shrink than it is to grow.
 You may find new work is required just to protect an established business.

-Watch cashflow – ensure the business has enough resources to meet its obligations.
+Watch cash flow – ensure the business has enough resources to meet its obligations.

 Don’t be afraid to ask questions – things change, and you need to know if a change will affect you.

-This Summary covers the key tax changes announced in the Chancellor’s speech and includes tables of the main rates and allowances.
+This summary covers the key tax changes announced in the Chancellor’s speech and includes tables of the main rates and allowances.

 Get in touch: